teofiloxyz/bitcoin-risk-and-return/README.md

 ### Value at Risk (VaR) and Expected Shortfall (CVaR) 🚨 <a name = "BTC_var"></a>
 ![Bitcoin var chart](/images/3.2_BTC_var.png)
-*Histogram charts of the distribution of Monte Carlo simulated returns for bitcoin over 1-quarter (not "quater"), 1-year, and 5-year timeframes, with 1st and 5th percentile lines.*
+*Histogram charts of the distribution of Monte Carlo simulated log returns for bitcoin over 1-quarter (not "quater"), 1-year, and 5-year timeframes, with 1st and 5th percentile lines.*

 | Time Horizon | VaR (95%) | CVaR (95%) | VaR (99%) | CVaR (99%) |
 | ------------ | --------- | ---------- | --------- | ---------- |